athertahir/python-machine-learning-by-example/Lab Guides/Chapter05/Episode_4.md

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter05` for several sample notebooks.
-Open and run `.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter05/ctg.ipynb`
+Open and run Jupyter Notebook `ctg.ipynb`

 # A further example – breast cancer classification using SVM with TensorFlow
 So far, we have been using scikit-learn to implement SVMs.
 Let's now look at how to do so with TensorFlow.
 Note that, up until now (the end of 2018), the only SVM API provided in TensorFlow is with linear kernel for binary classification.